Sonic the Hedgehog (1991 video game): Packaging and release

 Game-package illustrator Akira Watanabe said that his goal was to make the characters "colorful", using clear lines and gradation to "finish them neatly".
 According to Watanabe, the developers asked him to create a package design "similar to pop art ... without being particular to conventional packages" – something "original" and "stylish".
 Sonic was not revealed until the January 1991 Winter Consumer Electronics Show because Sega wanted to wait until the right time and because they saw an opportunity to "steal the show".
 Sonic the Hedgehog was believed to be the most impressive game at the show and won the CES award for innovation.

 Sega of America CEO Tom Kalinske wanted reassurance that the character would not fail.
 The global head of marketing, Al Nilsen, and the senior product manager, Madeleine Schroeder, became involved in redesigning Sonic for American audiences.
 Artist Greg Wray was commissioned to redesign the character, and a new backstory was created where Sonic was from Nebraska.
 Sega playtested Sonic across the United States with Mario fans: they were shown Mario and then played Sonic the Hedgehog.
 80 percent preferred Sonic the Hedgehog, and the game was shown at the 1991 Summer CES.
 The game was completed in May 1991, during Japan's Golden Week.
-It arrived in the United Kingdom on June 21, 1991, widely released in North America on June 23, and in the PAL regions and Japan the following month.
+It arrived in North America and the United Kingdom in June 1991 and in the PAL regions and Japan the following month.
 In November 1991, Sega of America included Sonic as a pack-in game with American Genesis consoles, replacing Altered Beast.
 This enabled Sega of America to sell 15 million Genesis units.
 Genesis owners who bought their consoles before the switch could request free copies of Sonic the Hedgehog by mail.
 Sega of America created a marketing campaign, making Sonic its new mascot.